Skip to main content

 Troubleshooting

-• Check the Client Secret has not expired
+• Check the client secret has not expired in Azure → Certificates & secrets.

 IMAP: "Connection failed" or "Authentication failed"